arduino/docs-content/content/arduino-cloud/06.features/12.advanced-map/content.md

 ## Setup & Configuration

 To use the advanced map widget, you will need to set up a Thing and a variable that you want to track.
-This needs to be a `location` type variable.
+This needs to be a `Location` type variable, it will be declared as a `CloudLocation` variable.

 ***If you are unfamiliar with how to set up a Thing and variables, head on over to the [Getting Started with the Arduino Cloud](/arduino-cloud/guides/overview) article.***